pickyourtrail_logo

 Parking Free and spacious as well as suitable for cars, caravans, and tour buses.

-Toilets and Amenities Simple toilets, a shaded picnic area, and water refills are provided.
+Toilets and Amenities Basic toilets, a shaded picnic area, and water taps

 Accessibility Rim Walk is not wheelchair friendly; Creek Walk is partially accessible.

-Safety Tip Take 3-4 litres of water per person, wear sunscreen and hats.
+Safety Tip Take 3-4 liters of water per person, and wear sunscreen and hats.

-A trip to Kings Canyon Carpark is the gateway to more Red Centre adventure.
+A trip to Kings Canyon car park is the gateway to more Red Centre adventures.
 The following are the attractions nearby:

-• Alice Springs - Cultural Capital of Central Australia.
-The Outback Cultural Centre, galleries, reptile centres, and Indigenous art centres.
+• Alice Springs—Cultural Capital of Central Australia.
+The Outback Cultural Centre, galleries, reptile centers, and Indigenous art centers.

 Begin your walk just before sunrise; the dawn at Kings Canyon is one of the most enchanting things in Australia.
 In the desert, the cliffs are slowly shifting to gold, orange, and deep red as the desert gradually opens its eyes.

-The Watarrka area is an International Dark Sky, which implies low light pollution.
+The Watarrka area is an International Dark Sky Place, which implies low light pollution.
 It is an ideal place to capture the night sky or to view the stars after sunset because the car park is an open area.

 Watarrka National Park Pass & Kings Canyon Entry Ticket